uttamg911/ug-website/_posts/2014-03-17-four-seasons.md

     caption: But Housie wouldn't give up!
 Because Sunnie and Cloudie made RAIN'BOW's.
   - url: /images/4Seasons_6.jpg
     alt: Winter
     caption: Sunnie and Cloudie were so scared that it actually made them fall sick.
   - url: /images/4Seasons_7.jpg
     alt: Spring
     caption: But in the end, they realized they all belonged to the same neighborhood and could be FRIENDS FOREVER
-  	label: portfolio

 ---

 **Tools & Materials Used**